lab1702/lars-script-runner/README.md

     go build
     ./lars-script-runner

+If all works, to install do:

+    go install

 ## How to configure:

 Edit the **commands.txt** file to contain all the commands you want to have running at all times, putting one command on each line.